-- Children will respect the physical boundaries of the Forest School site. - They will treat the Forest School site with respect. - Children will respond immediately and appropriately to any muster or emergency signal. - Children will abide by all the Forest School safety rules.
+- They will treat the Forest School site and school grounds with respect. - Children will respond immediately and appropriately to any muster or emergency signal. - Children will abide by all the Forest School safety rules, especially regarding climbing and using tools.